 They need to let the autothrottles do their job and flare the aircraft not to level flight, but to a slight descent.
 The landing will be predictably on speed and in the touchdown zone.
 As a bonus, the landing will be perceived in back as a smooth one.
-Here's a demonstration: EVS vs. Visual (Landing).
-The landing was smooth, on speed, and the aircraft was in a three point attitude right at 1,000 feet.

 What follows is some geometry to explain what these pilots are doing wrong, and some physics to prove the "airspeed bleeds in the flare rotation" argument.

 Of course there is an easier way.
 Just fly the aircraft on a 3° glide path all the way down to flare height, perform a normal flare, and look at your airspeed indicator.

 Prior to initiating the flare, the pilot's eyes attempt to keep the runway aim point stationary on the windshield.
 If the pilot does not flare, his eyes will impact the runway at that point, normally 1,000' down the runway.
 Because most aircraft make this approach with a positive deck angle, the wheels do not simply touchdown at their actual distance behind the pilot, but at around seven times that distance.
 This seems counter intuitive, but the math is explained at Deck Angle.